 Research in Practice, together with a group of Partners, have formed a Consortium to develop and deliver a national Practice Supervisor Development Programme (PSDP) funded by the Department for Education.
 This page covers some of the frequently asked questions about the PSDP.

-Research in Practice (RiP) is leading a consortium which includes: The Tavistock and Portman NHS Foundation Trust, University of Sussex and Goldsmiths, University of London.
+Research in Practice is leading a consortium which includes: The Tavistock and Portman NHS Foundation Trust, University of Sussex and Goldsmiths, University of London.
 The Consortium is supported by a network of Local Delivery Partners.
 These are:

 Goldsmiths will act as the Local Delivery Partner for London, and University of Sussex will act as Local Delivery Partner for the South East region.
-Discussions are underway with the prospective Local Delivery Partner for the North East region.

-The materials developed for both the PSDP repository and the formal course will clearly reflect – but not be limited to - the Knowledge and Skills Statement (KSS) for Practice Supervisors.
+The materials developed for both the PSDP repository and the formal course clearly reflect – but are not limited to - the Knowledge and Skills Statement (KSS) for Practice Supervisors.
 The PSDP is developmental, and does not include any formal assessment.
 The PSDP should therefore be highly valuable and relevant for those going on to undertake the assessment and accreditation for Practice Supervisors, but the PSDP is not intended to ‘teach to the test'.

 The PSDP has an applied and experiential framework, which will provide a solid grounding in the values, skills and knowledge that the evidence suggests are important for Practice Supervisors.

 Typically the course spans a three-month delivery period.